Garfield: System Support for Byzantine Machine Learning: Performance Evaluation

-The Byzantine-resilient GARs are our basic enabling tools for Byzantine resilience.
-We provide a micro-benchmark for their GPU-based implementation performance with respect to the number of inputs/gradients (i.e.\ $n$ the number of workers or servers) and the gradient dimension (i.e.\ $d$).
+The Byzantine--resilient GARs are the basic enabling tools for Byzantine resilience.
+We provide a micro--benchmark for their GPU--based implementation performance with respect to the number of inputs/gradients (i.e.,\ $n$ the number of workers or servers) and the gradient dimension (i.e.,\ $d$).